blu3fishes/arc-mode/README.md

 # Minecraft Arc Mode For minecraft 1.17

 # What is Arc Mode?
-Arc mode is datapack for survival players which feels retarded about minecraft original survival contents.
+Arc mode is datapack for survival players which feels tired about boring minecraft original survival contents.

 # How Can I install it?
 First, Download this file as zip.